awsdocs/aws-cloudhsm-user-guide/doc_source/keystore-third-party-tools.md

         -file my_certificate.crt \
         -keystore my_keystore.store
         -storetype CLOUDHSM \
-        -J-classpath ‘-J/opt/cloudhsm/java/*’ \
+        -J-classpath '-J/opt/cloudhsm/java/*' \
         -J-Djava.library.path=/opt/cloudhsm/lib/
 ```

 The alias should be a key pair with an associated certificate in the key store\.
 If the key is generated outside of keytool, or is generated on a different client instance, you must first import the key and certificate metadata into the key store\.
-For instructions on importing the certificate metadata, see the code sample in[Registering Pre\-existing Keys with AWS CloudHSM Key Store](#register-pre-existing-keys-with-keystore)\.
+For instructions on importing the certificate metadata, see the code sample in [Registering Pre\-existing Keys with AWS CloudHSM Key Store](#register-pre-existing-keys-with-keystore)\.

 The certificate chain must be verifiable\.
 If you can't verify the certificate, you might need to import the signing \(certificate authority\) certificate into the key store so the chain can be verified\.

-### Exporting a certificate using Keytool<a name="export_cert_using_keytool"></a>
+### Exporting a certificate using keytool<a name="export_cert_using_keytool"></a>

 The following example generates a certificate in binary X\.509 format\.
 To export a human readable certificate, add `-rfc` to the `-exportcert` command\.